hpc-carpentry/hpc-carpentry.github.io/README.md

 ## Setup <a name="setup"></a>

 The website uses [Jekyll](http://jekyllrb.com/), a static website generator written in Ruby.
-You need to have Version 2.0.0 or higher of Ruby and the package manager Bundler.
+You need to have Version 2.7.1 or higher of Ruby and the package manager Bundler.
-(The package manager is used to make sure you use exactly the same versions of software as GitHub Pages.)
+(The package manager is used to make sure you use exactly the same versions of the Ruby Gems as we do.)
 After checking out the repository, please run:

 ```